TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 ## Instructor's Notes
 1. **Do Now**
-    * Make sure that students are working as soon as they get to class.
+  * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
+Only allow 5 minutes.
+Additional time will be given to complete
 2. **Do Now Work & Discussion**
 	* Input Discussion
 		*	Discuss answers to the questions written in the Do Now.